3 practical ways to deal with divorce stress

 4th April 2022

-I’ve said before on this blog that divorce is one of the most stressful experiences you’ll ever have.
-It’s second only to the death of a child or spouse in the ‘stressful life events’ leaderboard.
-But when things get too stressful, it can have consequences for your health – which in turn make life harder.
+Divorce is one of the most stressful experiences you’ll ever have.
+It’s second only to the death of a child or spouse in the ‘stressful life events’ hierarchy, according to the widely-used tool developed by psychiatrists Holme and Rahe.
+And when things get too stressful, it can have consequences for your health – which in turn make life harder.
 Which can layer on more stress and create a downward spiral.
 In this blog we look at the physical manifestations of stress, and what you can do to manage them.
-Read on for three practical ways to deal with divorce stress.
+Read on for 3 practical ways to deal with divorce stress.

 Divorce doesn’t happen in a vacuum

-Before we get into what stress can look and feel like in your body, we need to acknowledge reality.
+Everyone who gets divorced is human: living in a family, a community, earning a living, and/or caring for family members.
 Divorce by itself is stressful enough, but it doesn’t happen in a vacuum.
 Life keeps on going.
 And, quite often, that means you get stress from all angles.

 Many of the women I support have a number of these situations to deal with, on top of their divorce: